Codingbbear/Data-projects/Cleaning, EDA and Sales Trend Analysis./README.md

 ### Phase 4 — Power BI Dashboard

 Translates all prior analysis into an interactive Power BI dashboard designed for non-technical business stakeholders.
-The dashboard spans three pages and covers revenue performance, weather impact, and time-based trends across both stores.
 All monetary comparisons between Balaji (INR) and the Toronto Café (CAD) are kept independent throughout — no cross-currency aggregation is performed at any point.

 #### Data Model